Cabatuan, Iloilo: Holy Week

-Health Services
+Health

 Rural Health Center

 Located at San Agustin Street right behind the plaza's covered courts, the Cabatuan Rural Health Center is the most accessible rural health center in the municipality.
 It caters to treatment of minor diseases and injury, vaccination, and limited laboratory testing.

 Ramon Tabiana Memorial District Hospital

 The Ramon Tabiana Memorial District Hospital (RTMDH) located in Barangay Pungtod, Cabatuan is the major health service institution that serves the municipality and its neighboring towns.
 The hospital is headed by Dr. Levi Osea, has a 50-bed capacity, and is served by 76 personnel.
 During the 4th Hospital Awards and Recognition Ceremony held on April 10, 2008, at the Iloilo Provincial Capitol, RTMDH was adjudged the Best District Hospital in the province of Iloilo and bagged five awards - Best Hospital, Best in Dental Service, Best in Laboratory Service, Best in Dietary Service, Best in Radiology Service and Best in Administrative Service.